 - The Aleph peer-to-peer network, comprised of Compute Resource Nodes or CRNs and Core Channel Nodes, or CCNs

-- A Python CLI tool to interact with the Aleph.im network directly from a terminal
+- A Python command-line tool to interact with the Aleph.im network directly from a terminal

 The Aleph.im network